How to Change a Flat Tire on a Car Step by Step

 Firstly look for a level, flat and hard area.
 This is crucial because you don't want your car to start moving with your hands under it!

-If you are near a highway or on any road, move your car as close to the side as possible by slowly pushing it (preferred) or driving it .
-This is very important.
+If you are near a highway or on any road, move your vehicle as close to the side as possible by slowly pushing it (preferred) or driving it.
+This step is paramount.
 Imagine you are happily changing your tire when you hear the screeching sound of breaks and BAMM!
 Someone took it upon themselves to write you and your car off the road!
 Upon waking up, you find yourself in the hospital with relatives swarming all around.
 In a worse case scenario, you might not even get up!
 As far-fetched as this event may sound to some, it is the fate of some individuals who fail to properly remove their vehicle's from the road when performing vehicular maintenance.
 Also remember to turn on your hazard lights especially if it is dark.
 Put on a reflective jacket and place you reflective triangle or cone about 15 - 30 meters behind the car.

 If the flattened tire is on the side of your vehicle which is facing the road, turn your vehicle to the opposite side.
 Do this because even though your car may be off the road, it is still possible that someone can lose control and hit your vehicle or worse, you!